-- Trade operations as technology providers of solutions and services to the business environment. - Participation in major IT projects in the public and private sector in order to exploit opportunities while taking manageable risks. - Development of resellers' network for mobile telecommunications - Exploitation of the cooperation with British Telecom and its global partner network
+- Trade operations as technology providers of solutions and services to the business environment. - Participation in major IT projects in the public and private sector in order to exploit opportunities while taking manageable risks. - Development of resellers' network for mobile telecommunications - Expansion of integrated solution services to Cyprus, Albania, Malta and Serbia as well as exploitation of the cooperation with British Telecom and its global partner network